 to climb higher -- to use our talents for social betterment.

-"Voices for Freedom --The Hyers Sisters Dream, Change, and Legacy" to PBS in Fall 2019, just when the shorter one is going to expire.
-We ill expand our wonderful half-hour
+We will call it "Voices for Freedom -- The Hyers Sisters Dream, Change, and Legacy" and get it to PBS in Fall 2020, just when the shorter one is going to expire.

 your gift will do?